 This tutorial is based on a granny square bag I made a couple of years ago.
 The original blog post can be found HERE.
 There are lots of details in that post that will be super useful here.
-However, it is a slightly different version.
+However, this is a slightly different version.
 I’ve made this new crochet bag a bit less fussy, which is always a winner for makers.

-There are two videos for this project.
-One is how to put the granny square bag together.
-The one below is how to work Join As You Go grannies.
+There are two video tutorials for this project.
+Firstly, there’s How to Crochet Join As You Go Granny Squares.
 I start by making one granny square and then at the time stamp of 5.25 I begin to join them together.
 At first this can seem a little daunting but once you get your head around the construction, joining as you go is really good fun.
 Not to mention a huge time saver!